zowe/docs-site/docs/troubleshoot/app-framework/appserver-cluster.md

-# App-server cluster behavior control
+# Managing Cluster Mode for app-server

 On the Zowe servers, the component "app-server" has an environment variable "ZLUX_NO_CLUSTER" which controls whether or not it uses cluster mode.
 Cluster mode is enabled by default.
+However, you might need to disable cluster mode under certain circumstances.
+When cluster mode is disabled, make sure you are aware of the potential drawbacks and benefit.

-When `ZLUX_NO_CLUSTER=1` as an environment variable, you **disable** cluster mode.
-Then you will lose the following benefits.
+When you **disable** cluster mode, you will lose the following benefits:

-- Performance under high user count due to lack of redundant workers.
+1. **Performance under high user Count:** This is due to the absence of redundant workers, which can impact the system's efficiency when dealing with a large number of users.

-- Low-downtime when an unexpected exception occurs (only 1 interrupted request vs about 15 seconds downtime).
+2. **Reduced downtime during unexpected exceptions:** The low-downtime characteristic, where only one request is interrupted compared to around 15 seconds of downtime, is compromised.

+However, this trade-off comes with a specific benefit:

-However, disabling the cluster mode can bring you an advantage: there is a limitation in node where it cannot handle a network interface going down.
-This leads to an infinite socket read loop until the process is canceled.
+- **Handling Network Interface Failures:** It addresses a limitation in Node.js where the system cannot effectively manage a network interface going offline.
+This limitation can result in an endless socket read loop until the process is manually terminated.

 ## To turn the cluster mode on

-- In Zowe V1, do NOT have `ZLUX_NO_CLUSTER` in `instance.env`.
+- In Zowe V1, do NOT include the `ZLUX_NO_CLUSTER` environment variable in the `instance.env` configuration.
-- In Zowe V2, do NOT have `zowe.environments.ZLUX_NO_CLUSTER `in `zowe.yaml`.
+- In Zowe V2, do NOT include the `zowe.environments.ZLUX_NO_CLUSTER `in the `zowe.yaml` file.

 ## To turn the cluster mode off

-- In Zowe V1, make `ZLUX_NO_CLUSTER=1` in `instance.env`.
+- In Zowe V1, include `ZLUX_NO_CLUSTER=1` in the `instance.env` configuration.
-- In Zowe V2, make `zowe.environments.ZLUX_NO_CLUSTER=1`in `zowe.yaml`.
+- In Zowe V2, include `zowe.environments.ZLUX_NO_CLUSTER=1` in the `zowe.yaml` file.